-Simultaneously with the increase in Israel's IMF quota effective from February 2016, the maximum credit line that the Bank provides the IMF was reduced from SDR 500 million (NIS 2,704 million) on December 31, 2015 to SDR 340 million (NIS 1,757 million) on December 31, 2016.
+Simultaneously with the increase in Israel's IMF quota effective from February 9, 2016, the maximum credit line that the Bank is required to provide the IMF was reduced to SDR 340 million.

 c.
 Special Drawing Rights (SDRs)

 The balance includes SDRs allocated by the IMF to Israel.
 Against these allocations the Bank has a liability towards the IMF with no repayment date, which is shown in liabilities under the item of "The International Monetary Fund and others".
 The State is not required to hold all the SDRs allocated to it.